 The history of tools and hardware tells the story of two conflicting impulses.
 The first was the urge—or, more likely, the necessity—to handcraft one’s home and furnishings.
 The second was the desire to take advantage of the opportunities available to entrepreneurs in the 19th century, when the Industrial Revolution enabled the mass-production of the tools that would give the rest of us the means to do-it-ourselves.

 Hand tools, be they vintage or new, can be organized into a number of categories.
 First there are the striking tools, such as hammers and axes and hatchets.
 Cutting tools include chisels and knives by companies such as Keen Kutter—saws are really in a class by themselves.
 And then there are the planes, which continue to be produced in dizzying numbers and sizes to achieve specialized results.
-Other categories include boring tools, which include hand-operated drills such as braces.
+Other categories include boring tools, which include hand-operated drills such as braces, and screwdrivers.

 The manufacture of hand tools and hardware in the United States essentially began in 1843, when Frederick T. Stanley founded the door-hardware company in New Britain, Connecticut, that bore his name.
 In 1857, Henry Stanley, Frederick's cousin, launched the Stanley Rule and Level Company, which acquired Leonard Bailey & Co. in 1878.
 Bailey held numerous patents on such mainstay woodworking tools as planes, which Stanley Rule and Level augmented with mitre boxes, hand drills, hammers, and, of course, its own lines of wood and iron levels.
 By 1920, the two Stanley firms had merged.